What is Second to Die Life Insurance?

 As with any type of life insurance, there are typical pros and cons that can accompany the purchase.
 However, the pros and cons are generally based on what happens down the road following the purchase.

-As we mentioned earlier in the article, second to die insurance policies generally cost less than have separate policies because the rate calculations are based on the mortality of two insured persons rather than one.
+As we mentioned earlier in the article, second-to-die insurance policies generally cost less than separate policies because the rate calculations are based on the mortality of two insured persons rather than one.

 This results in a lower risk to the insurance company, meaning a lower cost to the insureds.